AnekantEmployee/soc_l1/response.md

+I did updated the code that you told me
-🛡️ Alert: 002 - Attempt to bypass conditional access rule in Microsoft Entra ID 📖 Detailed Alert Description & Context
+Now, only some problems are there first see this is the response:- 🛡️ Alert: 002 - Attempt to bypass conditional access rule in Microsoft Entra ID 📖 Detailed Alert Description & Context
 Alert Overview: